 Commission composed of five members, each of whom shall be a fair, equitable citizen of this state and of high moral character and ability.
-The following persons shall not be eligible to be appointed as members: (1) a public official; (2) a candidate; (3) a registered lobbyist and his or her principal; or (4) a former employee of the commission.
+The following persons shall not be eligible to be appointed as members: (1) a public official;

+(2) a candidate; (3) a registered lobbyist and his or her principal; or (4) a former employee of the commission.
 For purposes of this section, a public official servant shall not be deemed to include a part-time municipal judge and a registered lobbyist shall not be deemed to include a person whose lobbying activities are limited to providing public testimony to a legislative body or regulatory body or committee thereof.

 "(b) No member of the commission shall be eligible for reappointment to succeed himself or herself.
 The members of the commission shall be appointed by the following officers: the Governor, the Lieutenant Governor, or in the absence of a Lieutenant Governor, the Presiding Officer of the Senate, and the Speaker of the House of Representatives; and shall assume their duties upon confirmation by the Senate ad interim, until confirmation or rejection by the Senate.
 The members of the first commission shall be appointed for terms of office expiring one, two, three, four and five years, respectively, from September 1, 1975.
 Successors to the members of the first commission shall serve for a term of five years beginning service on September 1 of the year appointed and serving until their successors are appointed and confirmed.
 If at any time there should be a vacancy on the commission, a successor member to serve for the unexpired term applicable to such vacancy shall be appointed by the Governor.
 The commission shall elect one member to serve as chair of the commission and one member to serve as vice chair.
 The vice chair shall act as chair in the absence or disability of the chair or in the event of a vacancy in that office.
+If the Senate fails to vote on an appointee's confirmation before adjourning sine die, the appointee is deemed to be confirmed.
 No appointee whose confirmation is rejected by the Senate may be reappointed.